Barnes Music Festival

 Choral enthusiasts are warmly invited to take part in the Come & Sing Bach St John Passion, led by Hilary Campbell.
 Sung in English, this day-long event offers singers a rare opportunity to engage directly with one of Bach’s most powerful works, culminating in an informal performance for friends and family.

-The acclaimed Fieri Consort return on International Women’s Day with Freeing the Muse, a richly imaginative programme celebrating female composers of the Renaissance and early Baroque.
+The acclaimed Fieri Consort returns on International Women’s Day with Freeing the Muse, a richly imaginative programme celebrating female composers of the Renaissance and early Baroque.
 Known for their vivid storytelling and beautifully blended sound, Fieri bring to life music that places women not as muses, but as creators in their own right.

 Award-winning trumpet ensemble Natrio explores the surprisingly wide-ranging roots of trumpet repertoire, from Renaissance fanfares to later transcriptions and folk-inspired works.
 Their inventive programming and virtuosic playing reveal the trumpet trio as a genre of remarkable colour and expressive range.